urbit/urbit.org-reloaded/main/posts/principles.md

 ### Purpose of collective authority

-Urbit is a republic.
+Urbit, as opposed to the Tlon corporation, is a republic.
 Its government has one task: promoting, preserving and protecting Urbit.
 It may take any legal action which advances this goal.
 Any other actions are *ultra vires*, out of scope.
 Urbit is not a general-purpose charity.

 ### Decentralized control